- SAP makes a large number of false proposals around S/4HANA.

 - In this article, we review these claims for accuracy.

 SAP HANA Introduction

-SAP HANA is SAP’s database which combines a columnar database with very fast hardware.
+SAP HANA is SAP’s database, which combines a columnar database with very fast hardware.

 There has been quite a bit of marketing information written on S/4HANA or HANA ERP.
 S/4 is the ERP system then runs on the HANA infrastructure in the most recent release.
-The “S” is supposed to stand for simple, and the “4” being what would follow “3” as in R/3.
+The “S” is supposed to stand for simple, and the “4” is what would follow “3” as in R/3.
 The overall naming convention is strange and confusing all by itself.
-When the finance area is referred to it is “S/4HANA Simple Finance,” and when the supply chain area is referred to its “S/4 Simple Logistics.”
+When the finance area is referred to, it is “S/4HANA Simple Finance,” and when the supply chain area is referred to its “S/4 Simple Logistics.”
 There is no way I can see the world “simple” being continually used on projects, so these names are going to have to change at some point.
 HANA is the infrastructure/database, and I am not aware of any application having the database name as part of its name, so at some point, S/4HANA will probably be renamed to something without HANA in the overall name.

 S/4HANA or HANA ERP is the first major upgrade to what was R/3.
 It would take a lot of time to explain all the changes, but this article won’t focus on that.
 Instead, I will concentrate on making sense of the statements made about S/4HANA or HANA ERP by SAP.
 This should of significant value to people because the messaging on S/4HANA is confusing.